 So what’s the number one reason most adults hesitate to get the orthodontic treatment they need?

 Most adults don’t want to consider orthodontic care because they think it will make them look like a teenager.
 They think that no one will take them seriously if they have braces.
 It transports them back to a time to adolescence where they might have been mocked or ridiculed for something or other, and they somehow construct the idea in their minds that getting braces will take them back there again.

 This couldn’t be further from the truth.
 Here’s why.

 First of all, advances in technology have made orthodontics come a long way from where it was when you were a child.
 Procedures that can cut treatment time dramatically are available.
 Clear braces make orthodontics a little less metal mouth and a bit more stylish.
 If Invisalign is an option for you, you may be able to get the orthodontic treatment you want without ever having to wear braces.

 The second reason is the most important one.
 Your perception of what an adult with braces represents to others is totally wrong.

 So now let’s talk about you.
 With braces.
 Without excuses.
 Taking care of your health.
 Taking care of your appearance.
-Making an investment in yourself and in your body, your most valuable asset that you have on this planet.
+You are making an investment in yourself and in your body, your most valuable asset that you have on this planet.
 People don’t perceive you as a wannabe teenager with some kind of problem.
 People see you as a confident adult, doing your thing to take care of yourself.
-Self improvement is not a dirty word.
-It’s something that the best strive for every day.
+Self improvement is something that the best strive for every day.
 Improving your smile.
 Improving your dental health so that you can keep your real teeth for your entire life.
 These aren’t things that people frown upon.
 Quite the opposite.
 People will admire you for your commitment to your health.
 It’s a beautiful thing!